mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 > The old plum tree is boundless;
 > a hard cold rubs the nostrils.

 Can you see this [scene]?
 In the world of complete whiteness, one blossom, two blossoms, three, four, five blossoms, all of a sudden bloom.
 Without showing arrogance; so he says, “Not proud of purity, not proud of fragrance.”
 [They] just bloom.
 It’s very beautiful.
-In this kind of expression, Dogen’s teacher  immediately, in words, brings up total oneness of plum flowers with all sentient beings.
+In this kind of expression, Dōgen’s teacher  immediately, in words, brings up total oneness of plum flowers with all sentient beings.

-Dogen’s commentary is also interesting.
+Dōgen’s commentary is also interesting.
 He says:

 > When the old plum tree suddenly opens, the world of blossoming flowers arises.
 At the moment when the word of blossoming flowers arises, spring arrives.
 There is a single blossom that opens [...]
 At this moment of a single blossom, there are three, four, and five blossoms, a hundred, thousand, millions, billions of blossoms.

 So first, “When the old plum tree suddenly opens, the world of the blossoming flowers arises.”
 That means the whole world is occupied, embraced by blooming flowers.
 So the whole world is flowers; even though the world is covered with snow, it’s completely flowers.
 And then, that is simultaneously spring.
 So that’s why it says, “At the moment when the world of blossoming flowers arises, spring arrives.”
 Which of the two comes first?
 Does spring come first?
 Or do blooming flowers come first?
 That is human speculation. *Reality*, as it really is, is completely the truth that blooming flowers and spring come together, simultaneously.
 We don’t know how.
 But this is true.

-Dogen Zenji and many teachers try to present this total picture of the *one* working with the whole universe.
+Dōgen Zenji and many teachers try to present this total picture of the *one* working with the whole universe.
 So if you see the one plum flower, immediately you can see the whole world working with this one plum flower, through his words.

 #### 30:31

-Another example is [that Dogen Zenji] talks about *everydayness*, everyday mind.
+Another example is [that Dōgen Zenji] talks about *everydayness*, everyday mind.
 What is everyday mind?
 Everyday mind.
 We know [it] pretty well.
 But he says (in *Shinjin Gakudō*: “Studying the Way with Body and Mind”) that everyday mind is quite different from our understanding.
 He says:

 > Everyday mind is everyday mind throughout this world and other worlds.
 Yesterday lept from that [place]; today comes from that place.
 When you go, the whole world goes.
 When you come, the whole earth comes.
 The gate of this everydayness [is] opening and closing at the moment; the gate[s] of myriad, myriad beings are opening and closing at the moment.